 We closed the distance as hastily and quietly as possible, I screeched at him through my reed, hoping to slow him down.
 He did stop, and turn to answer with his own profanity-laced scream.
 Dad and I closed the distance down to 575 yards, and just in time as the bull was about to disappear into the thickly wooded Aspen grove.

 As my little brother watched from the hilltop behind us, Dad positioned his rifle, and I again sent a challenge call to our bull.
-After confirming the distance, 2.5 Mrad was dialed to cover the almost six-hundred yards, and Dad settled in behind his rifle, ready to deal swift wrath tempered with respect.
+After confirming the distance, 2.5 Mrad was dialed to cover the almost six-hundred yards, and Dad settled in behind his rifle, ready to deal swift and tempered wrath.

 I watched through my shaky binoculars, my heart pounded from both the excitement and the running to get into position.